NCCA/Lectures/ASE/BasicCPP/slides.md

 #define __cplusplus 201703L

 clang++ -x c++  -E -dM -< /dev/null | grep __cplusplus
-#define __cplusplus 201402L
+#define __cplusplus 201703L
 ```

-- This show g++ defaults to 17 and clang to 14 in our current build.
-However we will use the CMake flags to set out default to 17 in most of our projects
+- Both compiler default to c++17  however we will use the CMake flags to set out default to 17 in most of our projects

 ```
 # Set to C++ 17